 And, while all humans are leaders, the structures of our organisations can cause people to view themselves in other terms.
 Their curiosity can become stunted.
 Yet when we are given permission to all be leaders, what’s possible is astounding.

 At the beginning of the Ukraine war, the national grid in Germany told the government they couldn’t handle the sudden change.
 They couldn’t move energy efficiently from Denmark, the Netherlands and offshore Germany.
 The grid could only offer 2-3% flexibility.
-The German government asked how much they needed to rectify it and provided around significant funding (Euro >1Bn).
-Now, just over a year later, the grid can provide much greater flexibility of >50% to deal with supply fluctuations.
+The German government asked how much they needed to rectify it and an estimated additional investment of over 128 billion euros was calculated.
+Now the grid can provide much greater flexibility of >50% to deal with supply fluctuations.

 We need those who can ask the right questions, we need the leaders in every organisation to act.
 We don’t need myths.
-The energy transition is possible and it requires everyone – incumbent Energy companies, startups, new thinkers and longstanding experts – to reduce the risk of projects, design solutions and create energy systems that we can rely on for a net zero future.
+The energy transition is possible and it requires everyone – incumbent Energy companies, startups, new thinkers and longstanding experts – to reduce the risk of projects, design solutions and create energy systems that we can rely on for a lower carbon future.

 To learn how Rockflow can support your organisation, take a look at our Energy Transition Services.
 Or for more from our experts, see our articles on How an advisor can unblock a stuck opportunity and How upstream O&G companies can navigate disagreement.